Cathedral of the Holy Spirit, Istanbul

-The Cathedral of the Holy Spirit, alternatively known as the St. Esprit Cathedral (Turkish: Saint Esprit Kilisesi), located on Cumhuriyet Avenue 127/A, in the quarter of Pangaltı in Şişli district, the former Harbiye, between Taksim Square and Nişantaşı, is one of the main Catholic churches in Istanbul, Turkey.
-This 19th century cathedral is behind the walls of the French Notre Dame de Sion high school.
-A statue of Benedict XV is located in the church courtyard.
+The Cathedral of the Holy Spirit, also called the Saint Esprit Cathedral (Turkish: Saint Esprit Kilisesi), is a Catholic church Istanbul, Turkey, on Cumhuriyet Avenue 127/A in the Pangaltı quarter of Şişli district, the former Harbiye.
+It is the episcopal see of the Aposotolic Vicar of Istanbul, as it contains his actual cathedra (throne).
+The 19th-century cathedral is adjacent to Lycée Notre Dame de Sion Istanbul high school, and a statue of Benedict XV is a feature of the courtyard.

-The Cathedral of the Holy Spirit is the second largest Roman Catholic church in the city after the Basilica of S. Antonio di Padova on İstiklal Avenue in Beyoğlu.
+Located between Taksim Square and the Nişantaşı quarter, the cathedral is the second-largest Catholic church in the city after the Basilica of S. Antonio di Padova on İstiklal Avenue in Beyoğlu.
+The basilica was built in Baroque style in 1846 under the direction of Swiss-Italian architect Gaspare Fossati and Italian architect Achille Bottazzi.
+The project was under the French archbishop Julien Hillereau, the Vicar Apostolic from 1835 to 1855, who is entombed in the cathedral's crypt.

-The cathedral is the see of the Bishop, the church where the "cathedra" is situated.
-The basilica was built in Baroque style in 1846 under the direction of the Swiss-Italian architect Gaspare Fossati and the Italian architect Achille Bottazzi, while the French Julien Hillereau was its Archbishop and whose tomb is in the crypt underneath the cathedral.
+History

 Gaspare Fossati was a Swiss-Italian architect working in Istanbul in the 19th century.
-He is known as the second European architect to have come to Istanbul to work when Western-style buildings began to be popular and thus widespread across the city.
-He built many famous 19th century buildings, including the Russian Embassy, the Consulate of the Netherlands and Saint Peter and Paul's Church located in Galata.
-Fossati also worked on the restoration of the Hagia Sophia along with his brother Giuseppe Fossati.
+He is the second European architect to have come to Istanbul to work when Western-style architecture began to be popular across the city.
+He built many famous 19th-century buildings including Narmanlı Han (formerly the Russian Embassy); the Consulate of the Netherlands; and Saint Peter and Paul Church in Galata.
+The Fossati brothers, Gaspare and Giuseppe, also worked on the restoration of the Hagia Sophia.

-The site where the cathedral stands was chosen because the Vatican decided to establish its unofficial office in Istanbul on the same street.
-The office serves today in an official capacity as Turkey and the Vatican agreed on establishing mutual diplomatic representative offices in 1960.
+The site of the cathedral was chosen by the Holy See as it had established an unofficial office in Istanbul on the same street.
+This facility later became official in 1960, when Turkey and the Holy See established formal bilateral relations.

-Construction took one year, starting in 1845 and completed in 1846.
-Financial difficulties led to poorer quality construction materials and following an earthquake in 1865, the cathedral was badly damaged.
-Restoration began in June of the same year and the church reopened for service a few months later in December.
-Architect Pierre Vitalis, along with another architect, planned to rebuild the Holy Spirit following the earthquake, but dissolved the plan as Vitalis went into retirement.
-As a result, the cathedral's rebuilding was led by Father Antoine Giorgiovitch.
-According to historical sources, the church was designated a cathedral in 1876.
-It has undergone several restorations so far, receiving three new bells hammered in Fermo, Italy in 1922 and having all its paintings restored by late Bishop Antoine Marovitch in 1980.
+Construction took a year, ending in 1846.
+Following the cathedral's dedication, the Christian community began settling nearby, beyond the Beyoğlu district (formerly known as Pera) and Galata areas which were then predominantly non-Muslim.
+Financial difficulties led to poorer quality construction materials and an earthquake in 1865 heavily damaged the structure.
+Restoration began in June of the same year, and the church reopened a few months later in December.
+Architect Pierre Vitalis, along with architect Achille Bottazi, planned to rebuild Holy Spirit Cathedral following the earthquake, but this was abruptly halted by Vitalis’ retirement.
+The cathedral's reconstruction was resumed by Father Antoine Giorgiovitch.

-Following the construction of the cathedral, the Christian community began settling nearby.
-The Holy Spirit played a role in the Christian community moving beyond the Beyoğlu district (formerly known as Pera) and Galata areas, predominantly non-Muslim at the time.
-The cathedral's administrative rights were entrusted to the Salesians of Don Bosco on October 9, 1989.
+According to historical sources, the church was elevated to the status of a cathedral in 1876.
+It has undergone several restorations since, receiving three new bells forged in Fermo, Italy in 1922, and having all its paintings restored under the late Vicar Apostolic Antuvan Marovitch in 1980.
+Administrative rights over the cathedral were passed to the Salesians of Don Bosco on October 9, 1989.